Audio-Visual Brain Entrainment Using An Arduino

 There are some interesting theories about the ability of low frequency light and sound to alter brain states.
 I created the Rich Decibels Brainwave Disruptor to investigate some of the theories.

 Electrical activity in the brain is rhythmic.
-The frequency of this rhythm depends on the state the brain is in: an active, alert state correlates to rhythms in the range of 30-100Hz.
-As brain activity reduces in frequency, so the brain state changes: 8-12Hz is associated with relaxation, 4-7Hz with meditation, and below 4Hz indicates deep sleep.
+The frequency of this rhythm depends on the state the brain is in: An active, alert state correlates to rhythms in the range of 30-100Hz.
+As brain activity reduces in frequency, the brain state changes.
+8-12Hz is associated with relaxation, 4-7Hz with meditation and below 4Hz indicates deep sleep.

 underside | layout | schematic

 Astonishingly, it works!
-At certain frequencies the flashing lights especially have a really eerie effect, generating crisp geometric hallucinations on the inside of my closed eyelids.
-Something I hadn’t expected were audio hallucinations: its as if the brain gets bored listening to two consistent tones wobble on indefinitely and starts to invent harmonies and chord progressions.
+At certain frequencies, the flashing lights especially have a really eerie effect by generating crisp geometric hallucinations on the inside of my closed eyelids.
+Something I hadn’t expected were audio hallucinations.
+Its as if the brain gets bored listening to two consistent tones wobble on indefinitely and starts to invent harmonies and chord progressions.
 My sense of time was thrown out the window, too, with 90 minutes passing in what felt like 20.

 This is a potentially dangerous device.
 In my research I’ve seen claims of between 1-in-4,000 and 1-in-10,000 people suffering seizures from visual stimulus like this.
 I’ve not seen any evidence of low frequency audio having the same effect, but you should proceed with caution regardless.